Alberta Transportation and Economic Corridors collects traffic volumes on provincial highways to inform:

 Traffic statistics are estimates only.
 Alberta Transportation and Economic Corridors does not assume any responsibility for the use of this data without expressed written consent.

 Highway traffic data is updated every year by the end of March.

 Traffic volumes at points on the highway network

 The reports present average daily 2-way traffic volumes on Alberta highways.

-In 2020, traffic data was collected from:
+Traffic data is collected from:

 - Annual Average Daily Traffic (AADT)

 - Average Summer Daily Traffic (ASDT) – calculated May through September

 Locations of traffic count sites on Alberta highways are identified by: